anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 For the playoffs, each team will be granted the ability to exclude one (1) particular umpire from participating in said teams series.
 The name of this umpire shall be submitted to the chief umpire as soon as possible prior to the series.
 This umpire “veto” will be binding UNLESS the chief umpire cannot find any other umpire who can work any game in this series.

 ### Completion of Playoff Games
 All playoff games must be played to completion.
-If a playoff game is suspended for any reason, the game must be finished at a later date declared by the president.
+If a playoff game is suspended for any reason, the game must be finished at a later date declared by the Commissioner.
 This game is declared suspended, and regardless of what inning or circumstance, the game will be continued from the point in the game when it was suspended.
 The “Slaughter Rule” is applicable for the playoffs (see [Regulation Games](#regulation-games)).

 ## Sportsmanship and Prohibited Conduct
 All League members are expected to engage in a sportsmanlike and mutually respectful behavior.
 Any Manager or the chief umpire may request that the rules and competition committee review the specific actions of another player, coach, Manager or team.
 The rules and competition committee shall review, and in its discretion, determine the appropriate disciplinary action to be taken, if any.
 Disciplinary actions include a written warning, fines, temporary suspension, and banishment from the League.
 The committee should take under consideration repeat offenses.
-The president shall enforce any discipline determined by the committee.
+The Commissioner shall enforce any discipline determined by the committee.

 ### Fighting
 Fighting or any physical altercation shall not be tolerated in the League.
 Players cannot leave the bench or their positions during a fight for any reason; the Managers, the on-the-field coaches and umpire(s) shall be responsible for restoring order.
 Specific penalties for violations are listed below.